elixirschool/elixirschool/lessons/libraries/guardian.md

 end
 ```

 By using the `Guardian.Phoenix.Controller` module, your actions will receive two additional arguments that you can pattern match on.
-Remember, if you didn't EnsureAuthentication you may have a nil user and claims.
+Remember, if you didn't use `EnsureAuthenticated` you may have a nil user and claims.

-The other - more flexible/verbose version - is to use Guardians plug helpers.
+The other - more flexible/verbose version - is to use plug helpers.

 ```elixir
 defmodule MyApp.MyController do